 In this work, we concentrate on access control permissions for read-only queries only; the specification of permissions for update operations (e.g., write, modify) poses extra difficulties which are out of the scope of this paper and will be considered in the future.
 As already mentioned, we will use fine-grained access control, where the smallest unit of protection is the RDF triple.
 Thus, given a user, role, or set of users, an access control permission grants or denies to/from the user the ability to read (i.e., access) the protected RDF triple.
 In practical applications, it often makes sense to impose access control permissions on sets of triples (say, all triples satisfying a certain property), rather than individual ones.
-For instance, in Example 1, we may want to deny access to the triples referring to the first names of persons who are less than 18 years old.
-Therefore, we also allow permissions to be provided for sets of triples.
+For instance, in Example 1, we may want to deny access to the names of all young adults, i.e., to the triples referring to the first names of persons who are less than 18 years old.
+Therefore, permissions can also be provided for sets of triples.